KARTHIKJINKALA/React-Tasks/Forms/vite-project/README.md

 Steps to create the uncontrolled components:- 1.Implement the form which contain JSX
-2.Create the referenecsfor inputs using useRef hook provided by the react 3.Attach the references for the input using ref attribute guven to the inputs 4.on submit collect user input using ref.current.value
+2.Create the referenecsfor inputs using useRef hook provided by the react 3.Attach the references for the input using ref attribute given to the inputs 4.on submit collect user input using ref.current.value